daniel-merryweather/CMPUT466Project/README.md

 # --------------------
 This is the branch for looking at Q-learning (Time = State).
-Run by using python3 main.py
-You can change tracks by editing main.py and changing convoluted_track to True or False
+You can change tracks by editing main.py and changing convoluted_track to True or False.